 As any given field involves struggles between dominant and subordinate positions (Bourdieu, 1993), the case of the field of masculinity is not different.
 Nevertheless, rather than considering that the field of masculinity only includes struggles between hegemonic masculinity and subordinated masculinities, Coles (2009) also points out the struggles between hegemonic masculinity and alternative dominant masculinities.
 "Those in dominant positions strive to conserve the status quo by monopolizing definitions of masculinity and the value and distribution of capital, while subordinate challengers look to subversive strategies, thus generating flux and mechanisms for change" (Coles, 2009, p.
 36).
-Similar to any given field, the position of the actors within the field of masculinity depends on the value of capital they possess; those who own valued masculine capital have a privileged status, while those who own less valued masculine capital are subordinated or marginalized.
+Similar to any given field, the position of the actors within the field of masculinity depends on the value of capital they possess: whereas owing valued masculine capital means a privileged status, owning a not valued one means marginalization or subordination.